Migrate a Sitefinity CMS project

 Existing Sitefinity CMS projects, hosted on-premises can be migrated to Sitefinity Cloud.
 To do this, you must complete the following steps:

-1. Upgrade to latest officially supported version
+1. Upgrade to the latest supported version

 For more information about upgrading Sitefinity CMS, see Upgrade procedure.